CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 ### Deployment Services

--   `Vercel`
+-   `Netlify`
-    For our e-commerce frontend, Vercel is the ideal choice due to its seamless integration with React applications.
+    For our e-commerce frontend, Netlify is the ideal choice due to its seamless integration with React applications.
 Its zero-configuration deployment process means we can focus more on developing features rather than dealing with deployment complexities.
 The platform's edge network ensures our store loads quickly for customers worldwide, while the automatic preview deployments for each pull request enable our team to confidently review changes before they go live.
 The built-in analytics help us understand user behaviour and optimise the shopping experience.

 <br>